joao-viterbo-vieira/Automation-of-a-Business-Intelligence-System-Report/README.md

 # Automation of a Business Intelligence (BI) System

-This repository contains scripts developed in Google Apps Script (JavaScript) to automate data flows, reporting, and dashboards for digital marketing performance at Clever Advertising.
+This repository contains scripts developed in Google Apps Script (JavaScript) to automate data flows, reporting, and dashboards for digital marketing performance.

 ## Overview
 - **Data Flow Automation**: Streamlines the ETL (Extract, Transform, Load) process by pulling data from multiple sources and preparing it for analysis.